cloudnativer/kube-ipam/README0.2.md

 <br>
 <br>

-# [6] Realize Web and database hierarchical network security access architecture
+# [6] Layered network security architecture

 <br>

-Based on `kube-ipam` and `Multus`, we can implement a hierarchical network security access architecture for Web and database, allowing a Pod to support multiple network interfaces such as random IP and fixed IP at the same time.
-This deployment method is conducive to security personnel to isolate multiple network areas such as application networks and databases from each other, and effectively control the container cluster network architecture.
+`kube-ipam` can be combined with `multus` for networking, which can support more fixed container IP addresses in the CNI plug-in scenario.For example, we can implement web and database layered network security access architecture based on `kube-ipam` and `multus`, so that a pod can support multiple network interfaces such as random IP and fixed IP at the same time.
+This deployment method is conducive to the security personnel to isolate multiple network areas such as application network and database, and effectively control the container cluster network architecture.

 <br>